lkkrzize/global_connect/README.md

 - **User Registration:** Register for events and see who else is attending.
 - **Chat:** Event attendees can chat before and during the event (chat is disabled after the event date).
 - **Reviews:** Leave and view reviews for events after they have taken place.
-- **Interactive Map:** Visualize event locations on an interactive map.
+- **Interactive Map:** Visualise event locations on an interactive map.
 - **User Profiles:** View your hosted and attended events.

 ## Tech Stack